VA Loan Forbearance

 What Happens When VA Forbearance Ends

-Repayment Plans and Deferrals
+Repayment plans and deferrals

-A repayment plan adds a set portion of the missed payments to your regular monthly bill each month until you are caught up.
-This works best if your income has recovered and you can handle a slightly higher payment for a period of time.
 A deferral, sometimes called a partial claim, moves the missed payments to the end of your loan.
-You don't pay that amount until you sell the home, refinance, or pay off the loan entirely.
-For many borrowers, deferral is the least disruptive exit option.
-Your regular monthly payment returns to normal right away.
+You don’t pay that amount until you sell the home, refinance, or pay off the loan.
+For many borrowers, deferral is the least disruptive option.
+Your regular monthly payment goes back to normal right away.

 “The borrowers who come out of forbearance in good shape are the ones who used that time to get their finances in order and started the exit conversation early.
 By the time forbearance ends, your options are already set.
 If you wait until the last week to call your servicer, you’re working with whatever’s left.
 We always tell people: start talking about the exit before you’re halfway through the entry.”

-Reed Letson, Owner, Elevation Mortgage
+— Reed Letson, Owner, Elevation Mortgage

-Repayment Options After VA Forbearance Ends — the right choice depends on your income situation at exit
+Repayment Options After VA Forbearance Ends

 Option How It Works Best Fit

-Repayment Plan Missed amount spread across future payments on top of your regular bill Income has recovered; can handle higher monthly payment temporarily
+Repayment Plan Missed amount spread across future payments on top of your regular bill Income has recovered; can handle a higher monthly payment temporarily

 How VA Forbearance Affects Your Credit

-The short answer is: it depends on how you enter and how you exit.
-During forbearance, your servicer should not report your account as delinquent if you arranged the forbearance in advance and your account was current when you requested it.
-Under the CARES Act, servicers who granted forbearance to borrowers who were current on their loans were required to report those accounts as current to the credit bureaus, per federal law.
-That protection matters.
-But it only applies if you requested forbearance before missing payments, not after.
+The short answer: it depends on when you ask for help.
+During forbearance, your servicer should not report your account as delinquent if you arranged the forbearance before missing any payments and your account was current when you called.
+The CARES Act required servicers to report these accounts as current to the credit bureaus when borrowers entered forbearance from a current standing.
+That protection is real and it matters.

 Alternatives to VA Forbearance

-A loan modification changes your loan terms directly.
-Your servicer can lower your interest rate, extend your loan term, or reduce your monthly payment in a lasting way.
-This makes sense when you know your income won't return to where it was.
-A repayment plan is another option if you're already back on your feet.
-You simply resume your normal payment and add a fixed amount each month to cover what was missed.
-There's no extension of your loan timeline, and it resolves the missed balance faster.
+A repayment plan is another path if you are already back on your feet.
+You resume your normal payment and add a fixed amount each month to cover what was missed.
+There’s no extension of your loan timeline, and it resolves the missed balance faster than deferral does.

 Common Mistakes to Avoid